-Some of the best ways for accountants to make passive income include creating online courses, selling digital products (like budget printables or spreadsheets), selling books/e-books, or starting a content-based website.
+Passive income for accountants is possible by creating online courses, selling digital products (like budget printables or spreadsheets), selling books/e-books, or starting a content-based website.

-If you want to become a freelance accountant, you’ll need to build up a client base.
+To become a freelance accountant, you must build a client base.
 You can start by offering your services to friends and family and then expand from there.
 If you have a full-time job as an account, check with your employer first to ensure no conflict of interest.